FarsetLabs/member-handbook/README.md

 This is *not* a configuration management system, but is a handbook for operating and maintaining the digital infrastructure of the space/community

+## Meta-Services

+A 'Meta-service' is an internal definition for 'things that involve lots of services working together' that makes it slightly less confusing to document at a high level...

+This includes things like environmental monitoring,